Wills and Probate: everything you need to know

 - Any financial gifts you may wish to make to godchildren, nieces, nephews, charities, schools, universities etc.

-- The gift of any personal chattels whether of value generally or of particular value of one person.
+- The gift of any personal chattels whether of financial value or of sentimental value

 Who should I tell that I have made a Will?

-There is no requirement to tell anybody that you have made a Will but it is often useful if you speak to your executors so that they know their anticipated duty and that they know the Will has been made.
+The contents of your Will are confidential until you die unless you choose to share them.
+There is no requirement to tell anybody that you have made a Will but it is often useful if you speak to your executors so that they know their anticipated duty and that they know a Will has been made.
+We would advise that at the very least you tell your Executors that you have made a Will and where the original Will is kept so that they know where to locate this following your death.

-I already a Will, do I need to revoke it if I make a new one?
+I already have a Will, do I need to revoke it if I make a new one?

 I have just got divorced, do I need to update my Will?

 Almost certainly.
-If you are divorced the Will itself remains valid but all the gifts to your former spouse become invalid and if not addressed there may well be a substantial part of your estate which is intestate.
+If you are divorced, the Will itself remains valid but all the gifts to your former spouse or civil partner become invalid and if not addressed could result in a partial or full intestacy arising.

 I have property overseas, should I make a Will in England or abroad?

 It is best to make a Will in England to deal with your English assets and a Will in the country in which your other assets are held.
-The freedom to make bequests varies from country to country.
+The freedom to make bequests varies from country to country and you should take legal advice in the country in which your assets are located.

 What is a mirror Will?

-This is an informal not a legal phrase used to describe usually a position where two people make a Will which is identical but in reverse i.e. in one Will husband leaves everything to wife, in the other wife leaves everything to husband.
+This is an informal, not a legal phrase, used to describe the situation where two people make a Will which is almost identical but in reverse i.e. in one Will husband leaves everything to wife, in the other wife leaves everything to husband.

 What is a trustee?

-A trustee is a person who will manage a trust.
+A trustee is a person who manages a trust.
 Trusts can arise under a Will.
-For example if the beneficiaries are minors, their beneficial gift will be held by the trustees until they reach the age of 18.
-If the Will so provide it may be for a longer period.
-The trustee manages assets for the benefit of someone other than him/herself.
+For example if the beneficiaries are minors, their beneficial interest will be held by the trustees until they reach the age specified in the Will.
+A trustee manages assets for the benefit of someone other than him/herself.

 What is a guardian?

-A guardian is a person appointed under a Will to look after the testator/testatrix’s children until they reach the age of majority.
+A guardian is a person appointed in a Will to look after the testator/testatrix’s children until they reach the age of majority.

-Every estate over £325,000 (present nil rate band or tax free amount) will be liable to inheritance tax which is charged at 40%.
-If the deceased is the second to die in a married partnership or civil partnership any unused nil rate band for the partner who died first may also be applied.
+The nil rate band is currently £325,000 and estates in excess of this may be liable to inheritance tax which is charged at 40%.
+If the deceased is the second to die in a marriage or civil partnership, any unused nil rate band for the partner who died first may also be applied.
+If you own residential property and your estate passes to direct descendants, your estate may be entitled to benefit from the residence nil rate band which is currently £175,000.

 How long is a Will valid for?

-It is valid indefinitely although as people’s lives change it needs to be reviewed with relative frequency say every 5 years so that the Will keeps pace with changes in assets and liabilities and in the family structure.
+It is valid indefinitely unless it is revoked by deliberate destruction by the testator or testatrix or by the making of a newer Will, although it should be reviewed with relative frequency say every 7 years so that the Will keeps pace with changes in your financial circumstances and in the family structure.

 Where should I keep my Will?

-This is a matter of some disagreement.
-It is often appropriate that the testator/testatrix retains the original him/herself.
+This is a matter of personal choice.
+You can keep your original Will at home in a safe place.
 Many people do however leave their Wills with the solicitor who prepared the Will.
-It is possible to deposit the Will with the Public Trustee Office and an informal register of Wills is kept by a company called Certainty.
+It is possible to deposit the Will with HMCTS and an informal register of Wills is kept by a company called Certainty.

 Is there a central register of Wills?